songlinjian/Yeti-Project/doc/Apply_research_grant.md

 the sub-system of this project like website, mailing list, tickets system, Traffic capture and collection, root system Monitoring etc.

-We will also proposal experiment idea, test in BII lab's environment, and ask the Yeti community to approve before we put into Yeti testbed.
+We will also propose experiment idea, test in BII lab's environment, and ask the Yeti community to approve before we put into Yeti testbed.
 During the firstly of Yeti DNS project, BII will produce some draft proposal in the scope of Yeti, test plan and technical report fot some experiments.
 According to the result of experiments, hopefully we can output